zephyrproject-rtos/zephyr/doc/kernel/usermode/kernelobjects.rst

 to prevent accidental or intentional corruption by user threads, they must not be located in any memory that user threads have direct access to.

-In order for a kernel object to be usable by a user thread via system call APIs, several conditions must be met on how the kernel object is declared:
+In order for a static kernel object to be usable by a user thread via system call APIs, several conditions must be met on how the kernel object is declared:

 * The object must be declared as a top-level global at build time, such that it appears in the ELF symbol table.
 It is permitted to declare kernel objects